 The most obvious upside to an M color diamond is the price.
 Even between equivalent quality D and E colors, we can see a difference of hundreds of dollars in the value.
 By the time we get to M color, assuming it is perfect cut and clarity, it will be a fraction of the price.

-As an example, a 2ct, D color, VVS1 clarity, round cut diamond can cost anything between $69,000 and $76,000.
+As an example, a 2ct, D color, VVS1 clarity, round-cut diamond can cost anything between $69,000 and $76,000.
 An M color of the same size and quality will usually cost less than $13,000 – $18,000.
-It brings large diamonds into a price range which is much more affordable for many buyers.
+It brings large diamonds into a price range that is much more affordable for many buyers.

-Aside from the stronger yellow color, the downsides aren’t that significant, actually.
-The M color is desirable for
+Aside from the stronger yellow color, the downsides aren’t truly that significant.

 Final Notes on M Color Diamonds